The PRCHN is committed to providing training & mentoring opportunities to help

 *The start and end dates of internships are negotiable within the timelines above to accommodate individual schedules.

 **The PRCHN has many student opportunities throughout the year.
-If you are interested, please fill out an application.
+If you are interested, please complete an application.

 MPH Capstone and Practicum Opportunities